Registration for 2022 LGLA is Here (12/31/21 deadline)

 |August – September – Unit 4: Visionary Leadership

-* In-person workshops will be held if public health recommendations and UW-Madison policy allow in-person gatherings by June.
-If in-person workshops are not possible due to COVID-19, the workshops will be replaced with bi-weekly 1-hour virtual meetings.
+* In-person workshops will be held if public health recommendations and UW-Madison policy allow in-person gatherings.
+If in-person workshops are not possible due to COVID-19, see alternate plans noted above.

 The Academy cost of $1,200 includes instruction fees, learning materials, a professional portrait and meals during workshop hours.
 You are responsible for your own transportation and lodging costs, as well as meals not included as part of the workshops.
-A $150 nonrefundable deposit is required at the time of registration.
-The remaining fees may be paid in monthly installments starting January 2021.
+Fees can be paid all at once or in 2 installments by credit card or check.
+Registration is not confirmed until at least 1 payment is received.

 Taking control of uncertainty and successfully steering through frequent bends in the road is the fundamental leadership challenge of our time.
 As catalysts for continuous improvement, leaders must realize that to build organizations which are simultaneously purpose-driven, performance-focused and principles-led is mission-critical.
 New circumstances require fresh solutions and that’s what the Local Government Leadership Program is all about!